 You should report the data breach and resulting identity theft to the appropriate parties.
 If you aren’t sure whether the breached company is aware of the problem, contact them if you haven’t already.
 Doing this right away can help limit the damaging effects of the leak.

 Other than the impacted business, you should also notify your bank and credit card companies as a preventative measure.
-If the breach resulted in losing money or sensitive personal information, like your Social Security number, you could more easily fall prey to identity theft or fraud.
+If the breach resulted in you losing sensitive personal information, like your Social Security number, or financial details, like your credit card number, you could be more vulnerable to identity theft or fraud.

 8. Monitor your accounts closely

-It's important to stay alert and watch for signs of new activity in your accounts and credit reports after a data breach.
-In most cases, you’ll notice the warning signs of an account takeover or identity theft when you see settings or password changes, unexpected purchases, or unauthorized account updates.
+Monitoring your online accounts and credit reports after a data breach can help you spot suspicious activity to catch the early stages of fraud or identity theft.
+The warning signs of an account takeover attack or identity theft may include settings or password changes, unexpected purchases, or unauthorized account updates.

-You should also obtain your free credit reports from AnnualCreditReport.com to look for activity you don’t recognize.
+You can also obtain your free credit reports from AnnualCreditReport.com to look for activity you don’t recognize.

-• What to do: Monitor your credit reports to detect identity theft attempts early.
-You can use a credit monitoring service like LifeLock Standard that helps you monitor key changes to your credit file at a leading credit bureau and alerts you if strange account behavior is detected.
+What to do: Monitor your online accounts and credit reports to detect identity theft attempts early.
+You can use a credit monitoring service like LifeLock that helps you track key changes to your credit file at a leading credit bureau and alerts you if strange account behavior is detected.

 9. Invest in identity theft and data breach protection

-Identity theft and data breach protection software is a useful investment, especially after a data leak.
-The combination of features offers an extra layer of defense helping you proactively monitor your credit, protect your identity, and keep your financial health in shape.
+Identity theft and data breach protection software offers a combination of features that add an extra layer of defense against the risks of fraud or identity theft following a data breach.
+It can help you proactively monitor your credit, protect your identity, and keep your financial health in shape — valuable features that can provide support after a data breach or help you protect against the consequences of future breaches.

 Secure your online identity

 Today, cybercriminals seem to constantly invent new ways to steal and profit from personal data.
-That’s why it’s more important than ever to practice good digital hygiene and put protections in place for incidents that are out of your control.
-Sign up for LifeLock Standard to help protect you against identity fraud and manage things should you fall victim.
+That’s why it’s more important than ever to practice good digital hygiene and put protections in place for incidents like data breaches that are out of your control.
+Become a LifeLock member to help protect against identity theft and get the support you need if you do become a victim.

 How do I know if my personal information was compromised?